degica/komoju-woocommerce/readme.txt

 6.1.1 and WooCommerce 6.3.1.
 If you are using a later version, please contact us regarding this.

+= What should I do if I am using newer versions of WordPress and WooCommerce? =

+2024/01/31

+We recommend performing a fresh install of WordPress 6.1.1 and WooCommerce 6.3.1 before proceeding to install this plugin.
+Downgrading from newer versions of WordPress and WooCommerce may result in issues with installing this plugin.

 = Where can I get more information? =

 Please contact contact@komoju.com if you have any questions about